jquense/yup/README.md

   abortEarly: boolean = true;
   // Remove unspecified keys from objects
   stripUnknown: boolean = false;
-  // when `false` validations will be preformed shallowly
+  // when `false` validations will be performed shallowly
   recursive: boolean = true;
   // External values that can be provided to validations and conditionals context?: object;